PavanRangani/docs/docs/prd/banking/banking.md

   - Shows proper message when `Check Writing` switch is OFF.
   - Shows proper message when `EFTPS` switch is OFF.
 - If Check Writing & EFTPS has data and user switches OFF, System will removed the its data.
+- Allow to manually sort the records under the `SLOA Wire (General)`, `SLOA Wire (Investments)`, `SLOA Journal` & `SLOA Moneylink` sections.
+  - On hover of any record(Active and Archived), shows the Drag handle the left side.
+  - Using Drag handle, user can change the position of record under the same section.
+  - When any particular section has only one record then the Drag handle is not shown.

 #### UI Rule
 [Mockup with no checkbox is selected](https://drive.google.com/file/d/1WCChlYlBmFZjwIPyNKvyhovVfcxwaGZi/view?usp=drive_link) & [Mockup when all checkbox are selected](https://drive.google.com/file/d/1Ek5ibumtIM1fogqP9xaELmlCRzDxyT-_/view?usp=drive_link)